rbontekoe/llm/docs/src/chapter2.md

 !!! info "Important!"
     You should alway activate the environment with `conda activate llms` after you start the container!

-    Start the container with: `docker exec -it test_jupyter-notebook_1 bash`, then type: `conda activate llms`.
+    Enter the container with: `docker exec -it test_jupyter-notebook_1 bash`, then type: `conda activate llms`.